-Principles&Issue of Second Lan (3)
+Principles and Issues of Second Language Acquisition (3)

-The course will include a study of the nature of language, theories of 1st and 2nd language acquisition and learning, communicative strategies, language teaching methodologies and issues related to teaching foreign languages.
-This course should, ideally, be taken just prior to taking the teacher preparation practicum.
-Prerequisite: SP2312 or equivalent.
-(Same as FR 4382)
+This course includes a study of the nature of language, theories of 1st and 2nd language acquisition andlearning, communicative strategies, language teaching methodologies, and issues related to teaching foreign languages.
+This course should ideally be taken by all students preparing for the student teacher practicum.
+Prerequisite: at least three 3000+ level Spanish classes, or permission by professor.